Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Their workers’ compensation rates are typically based on their industry.
 Those rates are then modified based on the losses that they’ve suffered from workers’ compensation or a good safety record.
 An employer’s workers’ compensation rate could be very similar to, for example, your car insurance rate.
 If you have a long history of being a safe driver, you will see a discount on what the average driver in your situation would pay.

-With respect to your employer’s insurance company fighting your workers’ compensation claim, that’s pretty simple.
+Concerning your employer’s insurance company fighting your workers’ compensation claim, that’s pretty simple.
 Insurance companies, by and large, are businesses or run like businesses.
 As a business, they want to make a profit.
 And how do you make a profit?
-You increase premiums, and you decrease expenses, and no matter how justified your claim is, how right is your injuries are, you’re an expense, and if they can reduce that expense, they have a better bottom line, and that’s why they’re doing it.
+You increase premiums, and you decrease expenses, and no matter how justified your claim is, how right your injuries are, you’re an expense, and if they can reduce that expense, they have a better bottom line, and that’s why they’re doing it.

 While it’s unfortunate that employers and insurance companies fight valid workers’ compensation claims, the reality is that they do.
-Hopefully, this video addressed some of the reasons they do so, and that gives you an understanding of what you’re dealing with.
+Hopefully, this video addressed some of the reasons they do so, giving you an understanding of what you’re dealing with.
 Again, my name is Matt Eason, and if you have any questions about your workers’ compensation claim, I hope you contact my firm or me.
 The firm name is Eason & Tambornini.